joannakl/cs102_f17/syllabus.markdown

 # Recitations
 ---

-Recitations for the course are used to answer your questions regarding the material and posted homeworks/projects.
+Recitations for the course are used to answer your questions regarding the material and posted projects.

 During recitations you will also get some hands on practice by participating in (usually group) activities.
 It may be a good idea to bring a laptop to recitations (although it is not a requirement since you will only need one laptop per group).

 # Assignments
 ---

-There will be three different types of assignments in this course:
+There will be two different types of assignments in this course:
-1. programming projects,
+1. programming projects, and
-2. short (usually non-programming) homeworks, and
 3. do not hand-in homeworks (DNHI).

 **Programming projects (30% of your final grade)** will be given on